nathanjosiah/magento-cloud-git-deployer/README.md

 You may optionally provide a directory to run in: `php nuke-cloud.php my-path/to/mage-cloud`

-Once the command has finished and you have run `composer update`, make sure your `.magento.env.yaml` configuration is what you want to deploy before you run `dev:git:update-composer`.
+Make sure you have modified your `.magento.env.yaml` configuration before running this tool.